Kansas Highways: Numbers 140-159

 History

-As part of the construction of I-35W near McPherson, K-61 was relocated onto a new bypass south of McPherson.
+As part of constructing I-35W near McPherson, K-61 was relocated onto a new bypass south of McPherson.
 The section of K-61 from the start of the new bypass to the former US 81 bypass on the west side of McPherson, as well as the US 81 bypass north to US 56, was retained and designated K-153 on August 28, 1968.
-The choice of numbering is unknown.
+The reason this number was selected is unknown.

 Junction Guide